 The Audit Committee of our Board of Directors conducted an independent inquiry into the above-described transactions with the aid of independent legal counsel and, as a result of such inquiry, the Audit Committee concluded that the transactions should have resulted in a liability to the Company under Section 16(b) in the amount of \$302.
 Mr. Kang has acknowledged this liability, and in an agreement negotiated between Mr. Kang and the Audit Committee and approved by the full Board, Mr. Kang will pay this liability through periodic installments in 2005 and 2006.
-As a result, the Company accrued for the \$302 receivable in other assets and other income as of December 31, 2004.
-The above-described transactions involving Growell Metal was reported on a new Form 4 filed by Mr. Kang on November 15, 2004, and the open-market purchases were previously reported on a timely basis in August 2002.
-As of June 30, 2005, the outstanding amount of the receivable was \$235, which is included in other assets.
+As a result, the Company accrued for the \$302 the outstanding amount of the receivable was \$235, which is included in other assets.
 Mr. Kang has paid approximately \$67 as of June 30, 2005 and will make monthly installments of approximately \$12 to pay down the outstanding balance.